 Vertical positions are specified and accounted for through (i) original sample depth + uncertainty, (ii) offset calculations to get from sample depth to palaeo-water level depth, typically expressing GWL (Sect.
-3), followed by (iii) further offset calculations to correct for compaction (upgrading depths), include palaeo-tides (upgrading to MSL expression) and corrections for two types of subsidence (upgrading depths) and (iv) error propagations associated to all of this.
+3); followed by (iii) further offset calculations to correct for compaction (upgrading depths), include palaeo-tides (upgrading to MSL expression) and corrections for two types of subsidence (upgrading depths) and (iv) error propagations associated to all of this.
 Figure 4 below shows the full set of components considered, and the order in which correcting vertical offsets are applied and evaluated.
-For all data points, several concurrent palaeo-water-level elevations can be calculated, as shown in Figure 4 and Figure 5.
+For all datapoints several concurrent palaeo-water-level elevations can be calculated as shown in Figure 4 and Figure 5.
 The systematic processing chain facilitates iterative evaluation and switching between ULD and SLIP indicator type status (former GWL/MHW resp.
 MSL expression).

 Decompaction (a vertical offset + uncertainty) is a correction that is always considered.
-Palaeo-tidal considerations are relevant to all data points that are classified as SLIPs and ULD, and the user may either use the provided values (expansion of standard HOLSEA protocol; Hijma and Cohen, 2010, 2019) or fall back to using the modern tidal range in the region.
+Palaeo-tidal considerations are relevant to all data points that are classified as SLIPs, and the user may either use the provided values (expansion of standard HOLSEA protocol; Hijma and Cohen, 2010, 2019) or fall back to using the modern tidal range in the region.
 The correction for background basin subsidence we regard optional to include.
 It is typically required (e.g. Kiden et al., 2002; Vink et al., 2007) if a comparison with GIA models is sought, though it is typically skipped (Hijma and Cohen, 2010, 2019; e.g. Van de Plassche et al., 2010) in traditional relative sea-level curve construction plotting.
 The correction for so-called deep anthropogenic subsidence applies to specific subareas in the NE Netherlands that have been subject to 20-21st century gas extraction and can be regarded as a sample depth correction (up to 0.4m) to apply in most use cases.
-Further details on these critical corrections are given in Sect.
-4.1.1 to 4.1.4.
+Below further details are given on these critical corrections.